usnistgov/OSCAL/source/concepts/index.html.md

 # OSCAL Concepts

 This is an explanation of the basic constructs supported by OSCAL.
 These constructs exist in all OSCAL bindings (e.g., XML, JSON).
-At this time, the material covers OSCAL controls and catalogs.
+At this time, the material covers OSCAL controls, catalogs, and profiles.
 Additional OSCAL constructs will be added as they are developed and mature.

 ## OSCAL Controls